Code-Institute-Submissions/katkapsasky-mythical-mastermind_DecResub/README.md

 ## UX

-The website is made up of two pages, the initial landing page and the play page where users can play the quiz.
-Both pages have a consistent header, logo and footer, as well as the same font and color scheme.
+The website is made up of four pages.
+The initial landing (home) page, the play page where users can play the quiz, the end page where users can see their score and are given the option to replay, and the high scores page which features the names and scores of the top 5 highest scoring players.
+All pages have a consistent header, logo and footer, as well as the same font and color scheme.

 ### User Stories